OKRs vs Weekly KPIs

 A Plus Button Icon

 Too many KPIs dilute focus.
-Too few may hide risk.
-A limited set of high-leverage metrics ensures clarity, faster decisions, and stronger ownership.
-Structural governance prioritizes signal over volume.
+Too few hide risk.
+A limited set of cross-functional, material metrics ensures clarity and enforceable ownership.

 OKRs define ambition.